GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

     ```

-#### Create namespace in your Kubernetes cluster
+#### Creating namespace in your Kubernetes cluster

-If you use a different namespace than the `default`, run the
+If you use a different namespace than the `default`, create a new namespace by
-command below to create a new namespace:
+running the following command:

 ```shell
 kubectl create namespace "${NAMESPACE}"
 ```

-#### Create the GitLab Service Account
+#### Creating the GitLab Service Account

 To create the GitLab Service Account and ClusterRoleBinding: